-In 2014-2018 the working condition is satisfied if a person has worked at least 26 weeks / approx. 6 months (34 weeks / approx. 8 months in 2010-2013) within the 28 months immediately preceding the unemployment.
+In 2014-2016 the working condition is satisfied if a person has worked at least 26 weeks / approx. 6 months (34 weeks / approx. 8 months in 2010-2013) within the 28 months immediately preceding the unemployment.
 The working time should be at least 18 hours per week.
 The 28 month period may be extended e.g. because of illness, military service and studies.
 A self-employed person must have been running the business for at least 15 months (18 months in 2010-2014) in the last 4 years preceding the unemployment.

-If the work income is very small or the weekly working hours are too few, the working condition is not fulfilled.
+If the work income is very small or the weekly working hours are too few the working condition is not fulfilled.
 This condition is not simulated in the model.

 The amount of basic unemployment allowance consists of a flat amount and a child supplement.
-The amount of the child supplement depends on the number of dependent children (younger than 18 years).
+The amount of the child supplement depends on the number of dependent children (below 18 years old).
 It is paid to both spouses if both are unemployed.
 The benefit is paid only for working days (5 days in a week).
-Monthly benefit is calculated by assuming 21.5 working days in a month.
-So, if an unemployed has one dependent child, the monthly benefit (in 2018) is 809.05 euro (21.5 x (32.40+5.23)).
+It is assumed that there is 21.5 working days in a month.
+So, if an unemployed has one dependent child, the monthly benefit (in 2016) is 815.93 euro (21.5x(32.68+5.27)).